-- Review the NDIS Quality and Safeguards self assessment on the Portal.
+- Building your understanding of the NDIS Quality and Safeguards self-assessment process

-- Workshop types of evidence against one division of the core module.
+- Workshopping examples of evidence against a division of the core module

 1:30pm - 4:30pm